Achievable logoAchievable logo

 (spoiler)

-A particle speeds up when its acceleration and velocity have the same sign and slowing down when the signs oppose.
+A particle speeds up when velocity and acceleration have the same sign, and it slows down when they have opposite signs.

 Here’s a sign chart for with intervals separated according to line segments and x-intercepts.